mattak/Unibus/Assets/Plugins/Unibus/README.md

 ## 2. Implement event sender

-Send any event what you want such as `SampleEventSender.cs` .
+Send any event what you want.

 ```csharp
 using UnibusEvent;